eoyilmaz/stalker/docs/source/index.rst

 ===================================

-Stalker is an OpenSource Production Digital Asset Manager (ProdAM) licensed under GPL v3 and designed specially for Animation and VFX Studios.
+Stalker is an OpenSource Production Digital Asset Manager (ProdAM) licensed under BSD License and designed specially for Animation and VFX Studios.

 Stalker consists of several parts:
  * Database